mastere32/Training-Tesseract/task.md

 2.  **Post-Feedback Implementation:**

     -   Begin project development post-feedback.
-    -   The Tesseract Technologies team will be monitoring your commits to your repo and answer any questions you send to the aforementioned email address.
+    -   The Tesseract Technologies team will be monitoring your commits to your fork of our repo and answer any questions you send to the aforementioned email address.